gmoharram/ecommerce-clustering-project/README.md

 ![baskets](https://github.com/gmoharram/ecommerce-clustering-project/blob/main/2021-01-07.png  "Obtained 'baskets' File")

-In total we find 25900 different invoices and 4070 different items.
+In total we find 25900 different invoices and 4071 different items.
 However, one of the items has the Stock Code 'D' which signifies that a discount code was used.
-After dropping the discount column we generate a 25900 by 4069 pandas dataframe.
+After dropping the discount column and invoice Number column we generate a 25900 by 4069 pandas dataframe.
 Throughout this project we will save some generated variables in .pckl files using the [pickle module](https://docs.python.org/3/library/pickle.html) which serializes python objects.
 While this generates relatively large files, it saves massive amounts of processing time.
+This process is performed by [SaveInputData.py](https://github.com/gmoharram/ecommerce-clustering-project/blob/main/SaveInputData.py).

+## Data Exploration

 ## Clustering